13 Landing Page Design Best Practices

 Your landing page’s design is supposed to enhance your marketing strategy’s message — not overwhelm it.

-On top of that, a landing page has to encourage visitors to your site to become new customers.
+On top of that, a product landing page design has to encourage visitors to your site to become new customers.
 They won’t do it — and they may not know what to do — if they’re distracted by a complicated design.

 The best way to keep your design simple is to focus your content in the center of the page with complementary design, additional links, or negative space on either side.